tytydraco/yessleep/out/The_Investigation_of_a_Fallen_Angel_in_Montreal_My_Last_Case.md

 My name is Robert Grant.

 I just turned 73 last weekend and am enjoying my mornings at Zaza's sipping cappuccinos in my pajamas.
-I live in a quaint, cozy apartment in Montreal and am almost never interested in leaving the comfort of it.
+I live in a quaint, cozy apartment in Montreal and am rarely interested in leaving the comfort of it.
 I'm a retired P.I.
 157 cases successfully closed, 14 left cold, and dozens I never took.

 But my last case is one that continues to haunt me.